Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Climb on my back.
 You smell like you’re hurtin’," he whispered.

 Hoeff had no will to resist the offer and wasn’t afraid to admit it.
-He climbed up gratefully, and the big bastard leapt clear over the water without making a sound, then accelerated away along their egress at a hell of a clip…in dead silence.
+He climbed up gratefully, and the big bastard leapt clear over the water without making a sound, then accelerated away along their egress at a hell of a clip... in dead silence.

 It was all Hoeff could do to hang on to the rolling form of his ride and not make a sound, and when they’d finally re-joined Coombes and Walsh, Daar *still* wasn’t tired.
 Anyone could say what they wanted about Gaoians but *that* feat, at least in Hoeff’s field-op mind, was impressive as hell.
 Hoeff climbed off Daar, retrieved their packs from their stash, and they hoofed it back to camp.
 A hot meal and a chance to rest was all the Motivation they needed.